MustafaM93/govdata/README.md

 Taken together, the results invite a more nuanced debate on optimal public sector size—one that balances fiscal constraints, governance goals, and development context.

-## 6. 🏛️ Policy Implications
+## Policy Implications

 Policymakers seeking to strengthen governance should view public sector size not as an end in itself, but as a lever that depends on context and institutional quality.
 Rather than expanding bureaucracy indiscriminately, investments should focus on building competent, accountable, and mission-driven public workforces—particularly in regions where governance lags despite low employment shares.
 Strategic recruitment, civil service reform, and performance-based management may yield greater institutional dividends than changes in scale alone.

+## Future Directions

+This project offers a foundational view of how public sector size relates to governance effectiveness across regions, but several extensions remain possible.
+Future work could incorporate subnational data to assess within-country variation, explore non-linear or threshold dynamics using interaction terms, and apply causal inference techniques such as instrumental variables or event studies.
+In addition, comparative case studies could illuminate how administrative capacity evolves over time in relation to political regimes, fiscal constraints, or external shocks such as pandemics or debt crises.

-## 7. ✅ Conclusion
+## Conclusion

 This project underscores the complexity of the relationship between public sector scale and governance quality.
 While some regions exhibit modest positive associations, the broader empirical evidence suggests that bureaucratic expansion alone is not a reliable pathway to stronger institutions.
 Effective governance appears to depend not just on the size of the state, but on how public resources are structured, managed, and held accountable.
 These findings call for deeper, context-aware reforms aimed at building capable and responsive state institutions.

-## 8. 🔮 Future Directions

-This project offers a foundational view of how public sector size relates to governance effectiveness across regions, but several extensions remain possible.
-Future work could incorporate subnational data to assess within-country variation, explore non-linear or threshold dynamics using interaction terms, and apply causal inference techniques such as instrumental variables or event studies.
-In addition, comparative case studies could illuminate how administrative capacity evolves over time in relation to political regimes, fiscal constraints, or external shocks such as pandemics or debt crises.

-## 9. 🔁 How to Reproduce the Code
+## How to Reproduce the Code

 Follow these steps to replicate the entire pipeline from raw data to final figures and regression outputs.

 ---

-### 🧱 Clone the Repository
+### Step 1: Clone the Repository

 ```bash
 git clone https://github.com/your-username/government-efficiency-project.git